 Drive to Oregon Coast

 Start driving early in the morning.
-You have almost 4 1/2 hours drive to the Oregon coast.
+You have almost a 4 1/2 hours drive to the Oregon coast.

 Stop at the Girardet Vineyards

-If you have more time and a wine lover, you can change the route a bit and make a short stop on the way to the coast.
+If you have more time and are a wine lover, you can change the route a bit and make a short stop on the way to the coast.
 You can stop at Tenmile in Girardet Winery and Wine Cellar.
 The place is unique.
 You will not only taste and buy excellent wines here, but you will also meet wonderful people who create this winery with a passion.
 Moreover, if you have more time for your Oregon Road Trip, consider staying in their fabulous Chardonnay Chalet at the Vineyard.
 The address of Girardet Winery is 895 Reston Road, Roseburg, OR 97471.
 From Crater Lake, drive via OR-62 W to get there.
 It’s 119 miles and 2 hours 30 minutes driving.
 They are open Wednesday-Sunday from 11 a.m. – 5 p.m., year-round.
 Moreover, they are RV friendly, as well as Family & Pet Friendly.

 Stop at the Cape Blanco Lighthouse